programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 ```
 *Figure 5*.
 Passing an options hash when declaring a belongs to association.

-We can configure an association by passing an optional hash argument to the `.belongs_to` method.
-Within the options hash, we can specify key-value pairs for the class name and the foreign key field to use.
+We can configure an association by passing an optional argument to the `.belongs_to` method: an options hash.
+Within the options hash, we can specify key-value pairs that configure the class name and the foreign key field to use.
 In Figure 5, we're declaring a belongs to association and passing in an options hash to configure the association—though in this case, the options hash is unnecessary because convention was not broken.

 If we look back at Figure 1, we can see that the ratings table holds another foreign key:  `judge_id`.
 But, we don't have a judge model; we have a person model.
 If we wanted to declare that a rating belongs to a judge (i.e., `belongs_to :judge`), we'd break convention.
 Active Record would expect that a `Judge` class exists, but it does not.
 So, we would need to specify to which class we're referring.
 Active Record will also expect to find a `judge_id` foreign key field on the ratings table, which it does find, so we've not broken that convention and would not need to configure the foreign key field to use.